Alright, here it is – a SIBO Q&A with A Gutsy Girl.

 But if taken chronically, then more damage happens over time.

-That being said, the SIBO antibiotics stay localized to the intestines.
+That being said, the good news is that SIBO antibiotics stay localized to the intestines.

 They are almost completely non-absorbable which means they stay in the intestines, having a local action and don’t cause systemic side effects, such as urinary tract infections. (source)